TL;DR

 - No interventions, no causality.
 I’m measuring associations in feature space, not showing that any feature causes a persona behavior.

 - SAE feature quality.
-Many features are hard to interpret, noisy, or not consistently meaningful, so “feature interpretability” is imperfect.
+Despite filtering, some features are still hard to interpret, noisy, or not consistently meaningful, so feature interpretability is imperfect.

 - My feature selection may miss important signal.
 The heuristics I use to filter/rank features could discard features that matter for personas.